Overwatch 2 Ashe: Changes, Abilities, Playstyle

 • To reload the entire magazine, you will only need 3.5 seconds.

-• When you shoot, remember that the gun is semi-automatic, and its speed depends on how fast you can press the left mouse button.
+• Gun is semi-automatic, and its speed depends on how fast you can press the left mouse button.

 Aim Down Sights Shooting Stats